Space Shuttle retirement: Other shuttle hardware

-Kennedy Space Center Launch Complex 39
+KSC Launch Complex 39

-The twin pads originally built for the Apollo program are now inactive.
+The twin pads originally built for the Apollo program were deactivated.
 LC-39B was deactivated first on January 1, 2007.
 Three lightning towers were added to the pad and it was temporarily "re-activated" in April 2009 when Endeavour was placed on standby to rescue the STS-125 crew (the STS-125 mission was the last to visit the Hubble Space Telescope, which meant that the ISS was out of range) if needed; Endeavour was then moved over to LC-39A for STS-126.
 In October 2009 the prototype Ares I-X rocket was launched from 39B.
-The pad was then permanently deactivated and has since been dismantled and is being modified for the Space Launch System program, and possibly other launch vehicles.
+The pad was then permanently deactivated and has since been dismantled and has been modified for the Space Launch System program, and possibly other launch vehicles.
 Like the Apollo structures before them, the shuttle structures were scrapped.
+The first launch from 39B since Ares I-X was Artemis 1 on November 16th 2022, being the first lunar bound launch from the pad since Apollo 10.
 39A was deactivated in July 2011 after STS-135 was launched.

 By 2012, NASA came to the conclusion that it would incur material cost to maintain LC-39A even in an inactive state and decided to seek interest of others to lease the pad for their use.
 NASA solicited and SpaceX won the competition for use of LC-39A.
 Blue Origin protested the decision to the General Accounting Office (GAO) generating uncertainty of the intent of NASA in the event that a commercial user or users could not be acquired.
 On January 16, 2013, one or more news outlets erroneously reported that NASA planned to abandon the pad; NASA was quick to clarify and identify that the actual plan was to, like pad B, convert it for other rockets without dismantling it.
 If NASA did plan to permanently decommission the pads, they would have to restore them to their original Apollo-era appearance, as both pads are on the National Historic Register.

 SpaceX has since converted the pad to launch Falcon Heavy and crewed Crew Dragon Falcon 9 flights.
 Following the destruction of Space Launch Complex 40 in an on-pad explosion in September 2016, SpaceX had to move all east coast launches to 39A while SLC-40 was being rebuilt.
 The first launch, Dragon resupply vehicle carried by a Falcon 9, occurred February 12, 2017.
 This flight was the first uncrewed launch from Complex 39 since Skylab was launched in 1973.
 Once SLC-40 was reactivated, SpaceX finished modifying the pad for Falcon Heavy.
-Due to SLC-40s destruction, 39A had to be rushed into service, and activities such as dismantling the RSS were put on hold. for the first few missions from 39A, even after SLC-40 was reactivated, SpaceX dismantled the RSS between launches and added black cladding to the fixed service structure.
+Due to SLC-40s destruction, 39A had to be rushed into service, and activities such as dismantling the RSS were put on hold.
+For the first few missions from 39A, even after SLC-40 was reactivated, SpaceX dismantled the RSS between launches and added black cladding to the fixed service structure.